Mcrevs/Polar-Primes/readme.md

 Alternatively, the program can be compiled from scratch using CMake.
 The program is designed for g++ on Windows but should also work with Visual Studio (MSVC) on Windows and g++ on Linux.
 I have not tested the program using any other build systems.
 All dependencies should be in this repository or automatically download by CMake.

 ## Credit
-Portions of this software (especially the Shader object) are modified versions of the code provided on https://learnopengl.com.
+Portions of this software (especially the Shader object) are modified versions of the code provided on https://learnopengl.com which is licenced under the CC BY 4.0 license available [here](https://creativecommons.org/licenses/by/4.0/legalcode) not the MIT licence of the rest of the software.